Five Tips for COPD Patients

 - Remember to wash your hands regularly; shopping carts, door knobs and light switches can harbor germs, and you have an increased risk of getting sick!

-Exercise is a key part of staying healthy with COPD
+Exercise is a key part of staying healthy with COPD.
+Benefits of exercise:

-- Stretching everyday will keep you muscles healthy.
+- Stretching everyday will keep your muscles and joints healthy.

 - Resistance training will support your muscles and bones to keep them strong.